sleelin/portfolito/docs/components/content/article.md

 ## Usage

-The `<content-article>` element does not provide any content of its own.
+The `<content-article />` element does not provide any content of its own.
-Instead, it wraps supplied content with a native `<article>` element.
+Instead, it wraps supplied content with a native `<article />` element.

 <demo>
   <content-article>